gopiteekenam/myspringbootproject/README.md

 #README#

-This README would normally document whatever steps are necessary to get your application up and running project
+This README would normally document whatever steps are necessary to get your application up and running project in spring boot project

 ### What is this repository for? ###